DisplayPort vs. HDMI: Which Is Better For Gaming?

 With a maximum data rate of 25.92 Gbps, DisplayPort 1.4 can handle 4K resolution 24-bit color at 98 Hz, and dropping to 4:2:2 YCbCr gets it to 144 Hz with HDR.
 Keep in mind that 4K HDR monitors running at 144 Hz still cost a premium, so gamers will more likely be looking at something like a 144Hz display at 1440p.
 That only requires 14;08 Gbps for 24-bit color or 17.60 Gbps for 30-bit HDR, which DP 1.4 can easily handle.

-If you're wondering about 8K content in the future, the reality is that even though it's doable right now via DSC and DisplayPort 1.4a, the displays and PC hardware needed to drive such displays isn't generally within reach of consumer budgets.
-By the time 8K becomes a viable resolution, we'll have gone through a couple more generations of GPUs.
+If you're wondering about 8K content in the future, the reality is that even though it's doable right now via DSC and DisplayPort 1.4a, the displays and PC hardware needed to drive such displays aren't generally within reach of consumer budgets.
+By the time 8K becomes a viable resolution, we'll have gone through a couple of more generations of GPUs.

 HDMI: Ubiquitous Consumer Electronics